imzhumadilov/TheWeatherForecast/README.md

 # TheWeatherForecast

-The app is not working now :( I am in the process.
+The app is working, but I am in the process.
+I want to add some features.

 MVVM + CoreData